Northern Territory

 World Buffalo Situation

 In the world context the Australian Industry is minuscule in proportion.
 The world buffalo population currently is estimated at 172 million head mainly in Asia (97%), with India, Pakistan and China having the majority.
-There are however significant numbers in the western Mediterranean (Italy to Egypt) and also in South America where buffalo numbers seem to have the highest rates of yearly increase.
+There are however significant numbers in the western Mediterranean (Italy to Egypt) and also in South America where buffalo numbers seem to have the highest rates of yearly increase, particularly Brazil.

 World wide there are three broad types of domesticated water buffalo: